kubernetes-retired/frakti/docs/deploy.md

 yum install -y kubernetes-cni
 ```

-CNI networks should also be configured, note that
+CNI networks should also be configured:

+- Skip this section if you want to use existing CNI plugins like Fannel, Weave, Calico etc.
-- frakti only supports **bridge** network plugin yet
+- Otherwise, you can use **bridge** network plugin, it's the simplest way.
-- **subnets should be different on different nodes**, .e.g. `10.244.1.0/24` for the master and `10.244.2.0/24` for the first node
+    - Subnets should be different on different nodes. e.g. `10.244.1.0/24` for the master and `10.244.2.0/24` for the first node

 ```sh
 mkdir -p /etc/cni/net.d